jmfrancklab/pyspecdata/doc/nddata.rst

 .. todo::
     also implement with blocks for working in the Fourier domain

+Very importantly, most pyspecdata functions are designed to operate on the data *in place*, meaning that rather than doing something like:

+>>> data = data.mean() # numpy

+you simply do:

+>>> data.mean('axisname')

+and ``data`` is modified from here out.
+We do this because we are typically processing multidimensional datasets that consist of many points, and we subject them to a series of steps to process them.
+We don't want to use up memory with lots of copies of the data.
+Also, this allows us to string together several operation, e.g.:

+>>> data.ft('axis1').sum('axis2')['axis1':(0,3)].mean('axis3')

+So, while this general setup is different than the standard numpy setup, *etc.*, it should lead to you writing more efficient code, with less variables to keep track of, and generally also leads to far more compact code, and you should probably not try to bypass it by creating copies of your data.

+In rare circumstances, you *need* to create a copy of your data (I think there is only one case where this is true: when you need to process the same data in parallel in two different ways to generate two results, and then perform math that uses both results).
+For these cases, you can use an easy shortcut for the copy method: `C` (as in `data.C`).

+**say something about slicing and copies here**

 Note that, if all else fails,
 you can always use numpy directly:
 *The `data` attribute of an nddata object is just a standard numpy array.*